Initial suggestions for the entire process:

 Tip: It is possible to have more than one log-in.

 - Download the Application Form from the IDHS website.
-See your division webpage for information about the NOFO, Question/Answer Session, Application form, and Programmatic Risk Assessment.
+See your division webpage for information about the NOFO, Question/Answer Session, and Application form.
 Find your grant and the link to that specific grant's application form.
 If there is no link, it may be that the posting hasn't happened yet - or that the time period to apply has expired.

 Tip: While all State of Illinois application forms are all similar, no matter which agency offers a grant, each IDHS application form has specific information about its respective grant.
 Grant information by division is posted on this IDHS website.

 A printable PDF timeline to be used as a guide for grantees!